 Where to Look for a Mentor

 Mentors can show when you least expect it.
-However, sometimes people do not want to wait around for someone to magically appear.
+However, sometimes people do not want to wait around for a mentor to magically appear.
 If you fall into this group, some places you can find a mentor are:

 Conferences and tradeshows are excellent places to scout a potential mentor.
 This is especially true for industry-specific events because the majority of the attendees will be working in the same field.
 Therefore, most people you speak with will be knowledgeable of your industry, which as we discussed above is extremely helpful.
 Furthermore, networking is a main factor as to why many people attend these events.
 Thus, people are excited to meet others and make professional connections.

-If looking for a mentor specifically in the tech-realm, additional places to look are hackathons, talking with venture capitalists, attending webinars/speaking panels, and joining a tech organization, club, or group.
+If looking for a mentor specifically in the tech-realm, additional places to meet search are hackathons, talking with venture capitalists, attending webinars/speaking panels, and joining a tech organization, club, or group.

 Finding a mentor that is a good match and agrees to the position is not something that happens overnight.
-It takes research, communication, and time to find someone that aligns well with your personal goals.
-When you do find someone you believe will be a good mentor, do not be afraid to reach out and start the process.
-If someone declines the role, that is part of the process.
+It takes research, communication, and time to find a someone that works well with your personal goals.
+When you do find someone you believe will be a good match, do not be afraid to reach out and start the process.
+If someone declines to be a mentor, that is part of the process.
 Remember, if you never take the leap and reach out, you will find a mentor.